Are You Ready?

 Take your class schedule and Student ID to Gateway’s bookstore when purchasing books.

 Once you place your order, items can be:

 - Shipped to your home

 - Picked up from the Edgewood Information Commons desk

 - Picked up from the Urban Metro Information Commons desk

-- Or picked up from the Boone Campus bookstore
+- Picked up from the Boone Campus bookstore

-Online: You may purchase textbooks online at kctcs.bncollege.com and choose in store pick up or shipping to your address
+Online: You may purchase textbooks online and choose in store pick up or shipping to your address.

 If you are a dual credit student, some high schools provide students with books and materials for dual credit courses, while others don’t.
 Ultimately, you are responsible for getting access to all the textbooks and other materials you need for your courses.
 Some material may be available electronically as digital content.
 Digital content charges are separate from tuition, and you are responsible for these charges unless your high school or school district pays for them.